google/blockly-samples/README.md

 All samples are configured to use port ``3000``<br/>
 so open [http://localhost:3000](http://localhost:3000) to view each sample in the browser.

+## Support

+Blockly has an active [developer forum](https://groups.google.com/forum/#!forum/blockly).
+Please drop by and say hello.
+Show us your prototypes early; collectively we have a lot of experience and can offer hints which will save you time.
+We actively monitor the forums and typically respond to questions within 2 working days.

 ## Importing Blockly